-Any change of condition or other follow-up information should be faxed to CTRU as soon as it is available or at least within 24 hours of the information becoming available.
+Any change of condition or other follow-up information should be sent to CTRU by secure file transfer as soon as it is available or at least within 24 hours of the information becoming available.
 Events will be followed up until the event has resolved or a final outcome has been reached.